derhansen/sf_tv2fluidge/README.md

 ### Prerequisites

-Before you can start with the migration, you must create a GridElement for each Flexible Content Element you wish to migrate.
+Before you can start with the migration, you must create a Grid Element for each Flexible Content Element you wish to migrate.
 If your Flexible Content Element contains JavaScript, you should include this somewhere in you page TypoScript or Grid Element TypoScript.